joladev/wishlisted/README.md

 # wishlistd

-A website written in noir.
+A wishlist sharing site written in noir, heavily influenced by [hastebin][hastebin].

 ## Usage